konstalop/konstalop/README.md

 ### whoami
+- 22 years old from Finland

-- Interested in cyber security and software engineering.
+- Interested in cyber security, OSINT and software engineering.
-- Currently studying at University of Jyväskylä.
+- Studying computer science in University of Jyväskylä